 Sick time can be used for employee or family member illness, injury, doctor and dental appointments or for the personal care of a family member.
 For purposes of this policy, "family member" is defined as an employee's child, step child, spouse, domestic partner, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, or stepparent.
 For purposes of this policy, "personal care" means activities to ensure that a covered family member's basic medical, hygiene, nutritional, or safety needs are met, or to provide transportation to medical appointments, for a covered family member who is unable to meet those needs himself or herself.
-Personal care also means being physically present to provide emotional support to a covered family member with a serious health condition who is receiving inpatient or member with a serious health condition who is receiving inpatient or home care.
-Employee's Supervisor may require a physician's statement for absences of three (3) consecutive days or more or if abuse of sick leave is suspected.
+Personal care also means being physically present to provide emotional support to a covered family member with a serious health condition who is receiving inpatient or member with a serious health condition who is receiving inpatient or member with a serious health condition who is receiving inpatient or member or if abuse of sick leave is suspected.
 Abuse of this policy may be cause for disciplinary action.